 - helping with small house chores (laundry, tidying,…)

 - attending to the needs of other family members or siblings

 - enlisting support from your friends and relatives & organising a meal train

 - helping with the logistics of leaving the house with a baby (and sometimes a toddler!) for medical appointments or grocery shopping

 - debriefing your birth experience together (a very crucial point… whatever your experience was)

-I have also studied Prenatal & Postnatal Yoga, Aromatherapy and Ayurveda.
+I have studied Prenatal & Postnatal Yoga, Aromatherapy, Nutrition and Ayurveda.
 I integrate this knowledge globally in my practice as a Doula.

 The details of my work will vary from family to family, because each family’s situation is different and unique.

-Follow this link to find out more about Prenatal and Birth Support.
+Follow this link to find out more about PreGANCY and Birth Support.

 I support LGBTQI Families in Birth as well as families with diverse backgrounds and stories by providing a compassionate, respectful and culturally appropriate care to all my clients.
 Read more HERE.